What to Know About TMS (Transcranial Magnetic Stimulation) Treatment in Denver and Aurora

 What advantages does TMS treatment have over other depression treatments?

 Downtime is significantly lower with TMS treatments.
 Patients can drive themselves to and from appointments, whereas other treatments like Ketamine infusion require the patient be discharged to a responsible adult after treatment.
-Treatment is also usually covered by insurance, while other treatments are still not covered.
+Insurance also usually covers treatment, while other treatments are still not covered.

 Is TMS covered by insurance?

-Most insurance carriers do cover TMS for treatment resistant depression if they’ve tried two to four different antidepressants without success.
+Most insurance carriers do cover TMS for treatment-resistant depression if they’ve tried two to four different antidepressants without success.
 Our staff will submit the paperwork needed to obtain pre-approval of TMS.
 If TMS is not covered, we offer a reasonable cash pay rate in order to make TMS available to most.
-Payment plans and financing are available.
+Payment plans and financing are available and check out our blog to learn more about TMS Therapy Costs.

 TMS should be avoided in: